dteklavya/dteklavya.github.io/Projects.md

 # Projects

+## Swagger

+Used Swagger for documenting complicated API endpoints using Django Serializers.
+Documentation included clearly defined parameters and response data structure.
+Also customized Swagger to filter endpoints based on authenticated user.

+## DevOps / AWS

+Helped to fix bugs in core process responsible for bringing up an EC2 instance and installing all needed dependencies.

 ## Travis

 Discovered and fixed a bug in **Travis** configuration where a **Docker** service was not being configured properly.